 A new initiative to track funding for women’s economic empowerment

 To help efforts to overcome this barrier, we are launching “Women’s Economic Empowerment: building evidence for better investments”.
 This project will track funding to WEE as well as women’s empowerment collectives (WECs) and women’s financial inclusion (WFI), which are seen as accelerators of change to WEE.
 We will also analyse Covid-19 funding and assess the gender intentionality of international donors’ funding approaches.
 Our project will use a case study approach focusing on Kenya, Nigeria, Ethiopia, Uganda, Pakistan and Bangladesh.
-We are collaborating with the Center for Financial Inclusion and the International Center for Research on Women on this project.
+We are collaborating with the International Center for Research on Women on this project.

 We will build on previous efforts by OECD DAC GenderNet, Donor Tracker, our own Gender Financing project, and others to track funding.
 For example, recently published recommendations from our Gender Financing project highlighted that there are still a number of challenges to understanding, improving, and sharing gender data, especially at the granular level.
 Based on this, we will develop an enhanced methodology that takes an intersectional feminist approach and encompasses a broader range of factors that influence the economic lives of women and girls, including macroeconomic interventions, rights-based support, and access to resources.